Best Online Healthcare Programs in Virginia (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online healthcare degree in Virginia offers a flexible path to a high-demand career.
-Virginia salaries are approximately 1.0% higher than the national average for healthcare roles.
+Virginia offers competitive wages for healthcare professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Virginia students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online healthcare programs and are ranked based on affordability, graduation rates, and student outcomes in Virginia.